 Welcome!
 Wondering more about who I am?

-I work for the Capital Regional District in the Regional Planning office.
-Recently I have worked for a variety of non-profits and companies around Victoria, including the Inter-Cultural Association, social science research firm Malatest, and Camosun College, amongst others.
+I currently work as a Project Assistant with R. A. Malatest & Associates, a research firm based here in Victoria.
+I used to work for the Capital Regional District in the Regional Planning office.
+Before that I worked for a variety of non-profits and companies around Victoria, including the Inter-Cultural Association, Camosun College, amongst others.
 Educationally, I have a diploma in Network Administration from CDI College.
 Long-term, I plan on getting a masters in Urban Planning.

 A fair amount, actually.
-I currently a director of the Community Association of Oak Bay and was a member of the Municipality of Oak Bay’s Community Initiatives Committee, which is tasked with developing an active transportation plan for the municipality.
+I was a a director of the Community Association of Oak Bay as well as a member of the Municipality of Oak Bay’s Community Initiatives Committee, which is tasked with developing an active transportation plan for the municipality.
 This official plan was spurred along by the all-volunteer Bicycle Master Plan for Oak bay, which I worked on with group of Oak Bay residents and Safer Cycling Oak Bay.

 I am also an active member of Oak Bay Rotary, continuing a family legacy of service in this great organization.
 My grandmother is a member and, until he passed away, so was my grandfather.
 My parents met on Rotary Exchange in Australia.
 Lastly, I ran for Oak Bay Council in 2008 and 2011.

 Continuing in the theme of transportation, I was also part of the citizen’s advisory panel for the CRD Pedestrian and Cycling Master Plan, now finally adopted in 2015.
 I do a fair amount of volunteering around town for various events, so you may have seen me there as well.
 In fact, I worked for three years on the Luminara Lantern Festival put on by the Inter-Cultural Association of Greater Victoria, as Production Coordinator in 2010 and Event Site Management from 2011 onwards.